 - Reduce feed slightly in the last 2-3 days before expected farrowing.
 A full gut makes delivery harder.

-- Ensure abundant clean water — a farrowing sow needs more water than at any other time.
+- Ensure abundant clean water.
+A farrowing sow needs more water than at any other time.

 Common Problems